Audio power: Continuous power and RMS power

 Typically, an amplifier's power specifications are calculated by measuring its RMS output voltage, with a continuous sine wave signal, at the onset of clipping—defined arbitrarily as a stated percentage of total harmonic distortion (THD), usually 1%, into specified load resistances.
 Typical loads used are 8 and 4 ohms per channel; many amplifiers used in professional audio are also specified at 2 ohms.
-Considerably more power can be delivered if distortion is allowed to increase; some manufacturers quote maximum power at a higher distortion, like 10%, making their equipment appear more powerful than if measured at an acceptable distortion level.
+Considerably more power can be delivered if distortion is allowed to increase; some manufacturers quote maximum power at a higher distortion, like 10%, making their equipment appear more powerful.

-Continuous power measurements do not actually describe the highly varied signals found in audio equipment (which could vary from high crest factor instrument recordings down to 0 dB crest factor square waves) but are widely regarded as a reasonable way of describing an amplifier's maximum output capability.
-For audio equipment, this is nearly always the nominal frequency range of human hearing, 20 Hz to 20 kHz.
+The sine wave used for continuous power measurements does not actually describe the highly varied signals found in audio reproduction, but these measurements are widely regarded as a reasonable way of describing an amplifier's maximum output capability.

 In loudspeakers, thermal capacities of the voice coils and magnet structures largely determine continuous power handling ratings.
 However, at the lower end of a loudspeaker's usable frequency range, its power handling might necessarily be derated because of mechanical excursion limits.
-For example, a subwoofer rated at 100 watts may be able to handle 100 watts of power at 80 hertz, but at 25 hertz it might not be able to handle nearly as much power since such frequencies would, for some drivers in some enclosures, force the driver beyond its mechanical limits much before reaching 100 watts from the amplifier.
+For example, a subwoofer rated at 100 watts may be able to handle 100 watts of power at 80 hertz, but at 25 hertz it might not be able to handle nearly as much power since such frequencies may force the driver beyond its mechanical limits much before reaching 100 watts from the amplifier.

 Peak power

 Peak power refers to the maximum of the instantaneous power waveform, which, for a sine wave, is always twice the average power.
 For other waveforms, the relationship between peak power and average power is the peak-to-average power ratio (PAPR).

-The peak power of an amplifier is determined by the voltage rails and the maximum amount of current its electronic components can handle for an instant without damage.
+The peak power of an amplifier is determined by the voltage rails and the maximum amount of current its electronic components can handle instantaneously without damage.
 This characterizes the ability of equipment to handle quickly changing power levels, as many audio signals have a highly dynamic nature.

-It always produces a higher value than the average power figure, however, and so has been tempting to use in advertising without context, making it look as though the amp has twice the power of competitors.
+Peak power is always a higher value than the average power figure, however, and so it has been tempting to use in advertising without context, making it look as though the amp has twice the power of competitors.